brahmjot1509/Eco-invest/README.md

 # EcoInvest.
-(BLACKROCK HACKKNIGHT HACKATHON)

-EcoInvest is a FinTech Application developed by a team of 4 members that won the Campus Hackathon (HackKnight) organised by BlackRock.

-## Theme and Problem Statement -
+# Problem Statement -

-The Theme was ***Technology For Financial Planning***

 The Problem Statement was -
 "Developing a Robust Framework for Evaluating and Promoting Sustainable Investment Strategies to Achieve Long-Term Environmental, Social and Economic Returns in an Evolving Global Financial Landscape"